robocorp/robotframework-lsp/robotframework-output-stream/README.md

 ### V: Version(name)

+    Identifies the version of the log being used

     Example:

-    V 1                     - Identifies version 1 of the log
+    `V 1`             - Identifies version 1 of the log

 ### I: Info(info_as_json_string)

     Example:

-    I "python=3.7"
-    I "RF=5.7.0"
+    `I "python=3.7"`
+    `I "RF=5.7.0"`

 ### M: Memorize name(id ':' json_string)

     Example:

-    M SS:"Start Suite"     - Identifies the String 'Start Suite' as 'SS' in the logs M ES:"End Suite"      - Identifies the String 'End Suite' as 'ES' in the logs
+    `M a:"Start Suite"`    - Identifies the String 'Start Suite' as 'a' in the logs `M b:"End Suite"`      - Identifies the String 'End Suite' as 'b' in the logs

 ### T: Initial time(isoformat)

     Example:

-    T 2022-10-03T11:30:54.927
+    `T 2022-10-03T11:30:54.927`

 ### SS: Start Suite